-We must provide information in a way that works for you (in languages other than English, in Braille, CD, or in large print)
+We must provide information in a way that works for you (in languages other than English, Braille, large print, or CD)

 Our plan has people and free interpreter services available to answer questions from disabled and non-English-speaking members.
 This booklet is available in Spanish by calling our Member Service Contact Center.
-We can also give you information in Braille, CD or large print at no cost if you need it.
+We can also give you information in braille, large print, or CD at no cost if you need it.
 We are required to give you information about our plan's benefits in a format that is accessible and appropriate for you.
 To get information from us in a way that works for you, please call our Member Service Contact Center or contact our Civil Rights Coordinator.